-The island enjoys a high degree of autonomy – more than other French regions.
+The island of Corsica enjoys a high degree of autonomy – more than other French regions.
 Corsica’s government split the island into two “departments” in 1975; “Haute-Corse” and “Corse-du-Sud”, which mean Upper and Southern Corsica.
 Ajaccio is the capital, which is in the south.
-The two departments merged again into a single territory this year, 2018.
+The two departments merged again into a single Mediterranean territory this year, 2018.

-Historians debate the origin of the island´s name.
+Historians debate the origin of the Mediterranean island’s name.
 Therefore it remains a mystery.
 They do agree that the Ancient Greeks knew the island as Cyrnos or Cirné which means “of the Sirens”.
 Homer mentions these Sirens in his famous tome “The Odyssey”.

 Various ancient peoples took over the island during the course of history.
 Carthaginians, the ancient Greeks, the Etruscans, and finally, the Romans, built colonies here.
 Corsica produced wine, honey, resin, wax and sheep.
 The Romans also exported slaves; however, they were fierce and rebellious.
 Christianity arrived quite early to Corsica.
 Several saints and martyrs made their home here.
 Consequently, Saint Devota and Saint Julia are both patron saints of Corsica.

 The Republic of Genoa ruled the island during the middle ages.
 Corsica was an independent Republic from 1755 until 1768.
 In that year, the island was ceded by the Republic of Genoa to Louis XV of France, to pay off a debt.

 Napoleon was born in the Corsican capital of Ajaccio in 1769.
 His ancestral home, Maison Bonaparte, is now a tourist attraction and museum.